 2) Appreciate and be grateful for your differences.

 Maybe your partner announces on a sunny Saturday morning, “It’s a gorgeous day!
 Let’s take the kids for a hike!”
 But you’d planned chores for the day.
 You could choose to argue about the value of teaching kids about chores.
 And then they could respond that you don’t know how to have fun anymore.
 Or both of you could take a minute and discuss it.
 Be aware and grateful for your differences.
 And compromise.

 3) Realize that your children are better off because you two are different.

 Your kids can benefit from you both if you’re not constantly fighting for control.
 Dramatic differences can be worked out, everything from diverse religious views to academic preferences.

-4) Manage your insecurity.
+4) Manage your own insecurity.

-You can hear more about relationships and many other topics by listening to Dr. Margaret’s new podcast, SelfWork with Dr. Margaret Rutherford.
-Subscribe to this website and receive one weekly newsletter including my weekly blog post and podcast!
+You can hear more about mental health and many other topics by listening to my podcast, SelfWork with Dr. Margaret Rutherford.
+Subscribe to my website and receive one weekly newsletter including my weekly blog post and podcast!
 If you’d like to join my FaceBook closed group, then click here and answer the membership questions!
 Welcome!

 My new book entitled Perfectly Hidden Depression has arrived and you can order here!
 Its message is specifically for those with a struggle with strong perfectionism which acts to mask underlying emotional pain.
 But the many self-help techniques described can be used by everyone who chooses to begin to address emotions long hidden away that are clouding and sabotaging your current life.